 One of the best months to visit Taiwan is April.
 In late spring, the weather is pleasantly warm without the oppressive heat and humidity of Taiwanese summer.

 Try to travel in April at the beginning of the month, as rainfall picks up towards the end with the approach of the monsoon.
-As spring temperatures rise, mountainsides and lowlands burst into bloom, and you can enjoy colorful blossoms at a variety of flower festivals.
+As spring temperatures rise, mountainsides and lowlands burst into bloom, and you can enjoy colourful blossoms at a variety of flower festivals.

 One of world’s greatest religious festivals usually takes place in Taiwan in April.
 This extraordinary folk tradition celebrates the birthday of the beloved sea goddess Mazu.